January 26–28, 2017 • Grand Rapids, Michigan, USA

 Melanie C. Ross is assistant professor of liturgical studies at Yale Divinity School and Yale Institute of Sacred Music.
 Her recent book, Evangelical versus Liturgical?
 Defying a Dichotomy (Eerdmans, 2014), facilitates the intersection of popular American evangelicalism and academic liturgical theology.

-Mary L. VandenBerg is professor of systematic theology and associate academic dean at Calvin Theological Seminary, Grand Rapids, Michigan.
+Mary L. VandenBerg is professor of systematic theology and associate academic dean at Calvin Theological Seminary.
 Her research interest is theological anthropology.
 Specifically, she considers questions surrounding what it means to be human for those at the margins of life, and the impact of sin on human relationships.

 Cassandra Vander Well is the interim director of dance at Calvin College and is completing her doctorate in dance at Temple University, Philadelphia, Pennsylvania.
 She serves as a dance ministry leader at Madison Christian Reformed Church Ford Campus, Grand Rapids, Michigan.